 Marijuana’s long and tortuous legal battle began in the mid-1930s in the United States.
 The United States government began campaigns against its use.
 They associated it with insanity, aggression, and criminal activity through propaganda films like Reefer Madness (released 1936).

 The 1936 Geneva Trafficking Convention was a treaty aimed at a worldwide ban involving the cultivation, manufacture, and distribution of cannabis products.
 This treaty also included coca and opium.
-Although some countries chose to disregard this project, it’s what lead to the regulation of marijuana in much of Europe, as well as Canada, and Australia.
+Although some countries chose to disregard this project, it’s what led to the regulation of marijuana in much of Europe, as well as Canada and Australia.

 In 1970, the Controlled Substances Act was passed in the United States, which banned marijuana from all forms of use, including medical.

 It wasn’t until recent years that marijuana regulation was revisited.
 The first changes were to support medicinal use and research.
 In 2014, then-President Barrack Obama passed the Agricultural Act of 2014.
 Section 7606 of the Act outlined the legal classification of hemp and allowed the use of industrial hemp for research purposes.

 This was followed by changes that included the recreational use of all Cannabis products in certain states like Colorado in early 2014.
 This included both CBD and THC-containing extracts.

 Controversy Over the Legal Status of CBD